swcarpentry/git-novice/_episodes/11-licensing.md

 * Whether the content you are licensing is source code.
 * Whether you want to license the code at all.

-Choosing a licence that is in common use makes life easier for contributors and users, because they are more likely to already be familiar with the license and don't have to wade through a bunch of jargon to decide if they're ok with it.
-The [Open Source Inititative](http://opensource.org/licenses) and [Free Software Foundation](http://www.gnu.org/licenses/license-list.html) both maintain lists of licenses which are good choices.
+Choosing a license that is in common use makes life easier for contributors and users, because they are more likely to already be familiar with the license and don't have to wade through a bunch of jargon to decide if they're ok with it.
+The [Open Source Initiative](http://opensource.org/licenses) and [Free Software Foundation](http://www.gnu.org/licenses/license-list.html) both maintain lists of licenses which are good choices.